-Lakhimpur Kheri violence: Union minister Ajay Mishra’s son arrested after questioning
+Lakhimpur violence: Union minister Ajay Mishra’s son arrested, sent to 14-day judicial custody

-The police said that Ashish Mishra was not cooperating in the investigation and giving evasive replies.
+Ashish Mishra was not cooperating in the investigation and giving evasive replies, the police said.

-Union minister Ajay Mishra’s son Ashish Mishra was arrested late on Saturday night in connection with the violence in Uttar Pradesh’s Lakhimpur Kheri district on October 3.
+Union minister Ajay Mishra’s son Ashish Mishra was arrested late on Saturday night in connection with the violence in Uttar Pradesh’s Lakhimpur Kheri district on October 3, PTI reported.
 Mishra, who has been charged with murder in the matter, was arrested after over 12 hours of questioning by the police.

-He was taken to Lakhimpur Kheri district jail.
+He was taken to Lakhimpur Kheri district jail after a court sent him to 14 days of judicial custody, the Hindustan Times reported.

 Deputy Inspector General Upendra Agarwal, who is heading a special investigation team looking into the case, told reporters that Ashish Mishra was arrested for not cooperating during the investigation.